-All the Cenotes offering the possibility to do a Cavern dive present a board with very clear and explicit pictograms regarding the safety rules for cavern diving.
+All the Cenotes offering the possibility to do a Cavern dive present a board with clear and explicit pictograms regarding the safety rules for cenote diving for certified divers.
 We encourage you to look at it and ask your guide what may remain unclear.

 – No Knives: during your cavern dive.
 There are no fishing lines and no use for a knife.
 Your guide is a trained cave dive diver.
 In case of entanglement into the guideline, your dive guide will deal with the problem

-– No Gloves: The water in the cenotes is really warm, so gloves are not needed during your cavern dive.
+– No Gloves: The water in the cenotes is warm, so gloves are unnecessary during your cavern dive.
 Do not touch anything.
 Also, illuminated hand signals are clearer

 – No snorkel – Gear streamlined and stowed